 We believe that salvation only comes through faith in Jesus Christ.
 To be saved a person must turn from their sin and turn to Him.
 Salvation is not obtained by our good works but instead it is a free gift from God.
 Faith in Christ, His crucifixion for our sins and resurrection from the dead, results in a new birth for the believer, thus making him/her "born again."
 This does not make our decisions and actions immediately perfect, but instead God begins a life-long process in us called “sanctification” by which He begins to conform us to His nature.

 We believe that the sixty-six books comprising both the Old and New Testaments, in their original manuscripts, are the inspired word of God.
 The Bible is God's word to humanity and is the final authority for our church's standards, doctrine and practices.
 It also determines how we live and behave in our personal lives.

 We believe that being part of the Church (meaning the global community of believers) is one of the primary ways God brings transformation in our lives.
 The Church is not a building, but instead a gathering of people who have come to faith in Jesus Christ.
 It is the movement of Jesus on the earth, charged with doing good works and proclaiming the message of what God has done to the entire world.

-A sacrament is a practice prescribed by Jesus, and practiced by the Church.
+An ordinance is a practice prescribed by Jesus, and practiced by the Church.
 We recognize two such ordinances- baptism and communion.
 Both of these are very important in the church, but neither of them are a means for salvation.

 Believers baptism, comes from the greek word baptizo’ (bap-tid’-zo) which means to completely submerge or plunge under, so our practice for baptism is immersion, signifying the death, burial, and resurrection of our Lord and Savior Jesus Christ.
 Baptism is the next step of every believer who places their faith in Jesus.